imxade/Svelte-template/posts/only-design-principle/page.md

 Design principles play a crucial role in guiding the flow of components within software products, ultimately making them easier to maintain over the long term.
 This process can be visualized as reducing a complex, multidimensional **graph** into a simpler 2D representation, ideally forming a **tree** structure without cycles.
 Many new design principles often complicate concepts that have been around since the 1970s, that is **Independence** and **Composition**, which are foundational to **modular design**.
 These allow for easy swapping of components, much like breaking a branch from a tree along with its child branches, making room for a new branch to grow.

-## Independence
+### Understanding Independence in Software Design

-**Independence** is a key principle that emphasizes treating each component in a software system as a separate entity.
+Independence emphasizes treating each component in a software system as a separate entity.
 Here are the main points:

-- **Black Box Concept**: Each component should function as a "black box," where only the input and output matter.
-This allows developers to focus on interactions without needing to understand internal details.
+- **Black Box Concept:** Each component operates as a "black box," meaning its internal workings are hidden from other components.
+This results in unrelated internals of components, leading to no interdependency.
+Only the inputs it accepts and the outputs it produces are visible and relevant.

-- **Easy Swapping**: Components can be easily replaced without modifying the entire system, provided they adhere to the same input/output contracts.
+  - **Loose Coupling:** Minimizing dependencies between components ensures that changes in one component do not affect others.
+This enhances flexibility and maintainability, making it easier to manage large systems.

-- **Loose Coupling**: Minimizing dependencies between components ensures that changes in one component do not affect others, enhancing flexibility and maintainability.
+- **High Cohesion:** Each component should have a single well-defined purpose, which makes it easier to understand and manage independently.
+High cohesion within components leads to better organization and clearer responsibilities.

-- **High Cohesion**: Each component should have a single well-defined purpose, making it easier to understand and manage independently.
+- **Easy Swapping:** Components can be replaced easily without modifying the entire system, as long as they adhere to the same input/output contracts.
+This allows for easier modifications.

-## Composition
+### The Power of Composition

-**Composition** focuses on how independent components work together to create a cohesive system.
+Composition focuses on how independent components work together to create a cohesive system.
 Here are the key aspects:

-- **Abstraction**: Composition uses abstractions to define how independent modules interact, allowing them to function together smoothly.
-For example, user management and content creation modules can communicate through defined interfaces.
+- **Abstraction:** Composition uses abstractions to define how independent modules interact, allowing them to function together smoothly.
+For instance, user management and content creation modules can communicate through defined interfaces, meaning they can exchange information without needing direct knowledge of each other's internal implementations.

-- **Enhanced Organization**: Composition creates a structured codebase where modules are logically connected, simplifying navigation and understanding.
-This hides the complexities of lower-level implementations.
+- **Enhanced Organization:** Composition creates a structured codebase where modules are logically connected.
+This organization simplifies navigation and understanding while hiding the complexities of lower-level implementations.
+Developers can focus on high-level functionality rather than getting bogged down by details.

-- **Reusability**: Composable components can be reused across different systems or projects, reducing redundancy and improving development efficiency.
+- **Reusability:** Composable components can be reused across different systems or projects, reducing redundancy and improving development efficiency.
+For example, a logging module developed for one application can be integrated into another project with minimal adjustments.

 ## Can They Fit Common Design Principles?